darklang/docs/docs/contributing/repo-layout.md

 - `rundir` - anything that runs and stores something stores it here
   - `integration_test_logs`
   - `logs` - logs from running services, especially `bwdserver.log` (backend)
-  - `screenshots` - for integration tests
-  - `videos` - for integration tests
 - `scripts` - bash scripts to do common (and sometimes uncommon and therefore forgettable) actions on the repo.
 Using scripts is very very common.
 Anytime there's something interesting, we add a script to do it.
 Scripts are